 The Taxonomy of Intervention Intensity can be used to select or evaluate an intervention platform used as the validated intervention platform or the foundation of the DBI process.
 It can also be used to guide the adaptation of intensification of an intervention during the intervention adaptation step of the DBI process.

-Since 2011 the National Center on Intensive Intervention (NCII) has worked to build the capacity of state and local education agency personnel, university faculty, practitioners and other stakeholders to support the implementation of intensive intervention in reading, mathematics, and behavior for students with severe and/or persistent learning and behavioral needs, often in the context of their multi-tiered system of supports (MTSS) or special education services.
+Since 2011 the National Center on Intensive Intervention (NCII) has worked to build the capacity of state and local education agency personnel, university faculty, practitioners and other stakeholders to support the implementation of intensive intervention in reading, mathematics, and behavior for students with severe and/or persistent learning and behavioral needs.

 This website includes information from three Office of Special Education Programs model demonstration projects focusing on tiered approaches to improving reading and language outcomes for English Learners (ELs).
 These projects are developing and implementing culturally and linguistically responsive models for multitiered systems of support for ELs, including those with or at risk of having a disability.
 This website includes briefs and tools developed through these projects.